 In 2008, the Joint Warrant Officer Advanced Course was introduced, aimed at senior Warrant Officers from all three services.

 Over the years, the syllabus has changed considerably, reflecting an international trend towards a broader professional outlook.
 University accreditation was introduced in the 1990s to ensure high standards of academic rigour.
 Officers today are encouraged to widen their outlook from specialist areas of technical expertise, towards a more balanced coverage of wider strategic issues, requiring a level of analytical and conceptual thinking.
 Whilst communication and staff skills remain important, greater attention is given to strategic issues and operational studies.
 The service orientation has become 'joint', reflecting changes in the New Zealand Defence Force and trends overseas.

 Each course employs a combination of visiting lecturers, tutored discussion groups, visits, individual study, and formal written or oral presentations to impart the skills and attitudes needed for senior command and staff appointments.

 To date, the Command and Staff College has graduated over 3,000 officers, including more than 100 officers from the Asia-Pacific region, as well as a number of non-military personnel.
-International officers have attended from Australia, Brunei, China, Fiji, Indonesia, Malaysia, Philippines, Papua New Guinea, Republic of Korea, Singapore, Saudi Arabia, Thailand, Tonga, the United Arab Emirates and the United States of America.
+International officers have attended from Australia, Brunei, Canada, China, Fiji, India, Indonesia, Malaysia, Oman, Pakistan, Philippines, Papua New Guinea, Republic of Korea, Singapore, Saudi Arabia, Thailand, Timor Leste, Tonga, the United Arab Emirates, the United States of America and Vietnam.
 Many graduates subsequently attain senior national appointments, or, on retirement from the armed services, apply the experiences gained at the College to successfully pursue diplomatic, political, commercial or academic careers.